graffiti-garden/graffiti-pod/README.md

 - more testing
 - local changes for listChannels / listOphans
-- persist the cache across reloads
+- persist the cache across reloads + cache purging